rpatterson/prunerr/README.rst

 .. vale off

-Plenty other project templates exits, why make another?
+Plenty other project templates exists.
+Why make another?
 I've been a full-stack web developer from 1998 on.
 I've had plenty of time to develop plenty of opinions of my own.
 From a template I want a full tool set (for example test coverage, linting, formatting, CI).
 Conversely, I want minimal dependencies, structure, and opinion beyond